bullet-train-co/bullet_train-core/bullet_train-api/docs/zapier.md

 # Integrating with Zapier
-Bullet Train provides support for Zapier out-of-the-box.
+Bullet Train provides out-of-the-box support for Zapier.
 New Bullet Train projects include a preconfigured Zapier CLI application that is ready to `zapier deploy`.

 ## Background
 Zapier was designed to take advantage of an application's existing [REST API](/docs/api.md), [outgoing webhook capabilities](/docs/webhooks/outgoing.md), and OAuth2 authorization workflows.
 Thankfully for us, Bullet Train provides the first two and pre-configures Doorkeeper to provide the latter.